LorenKonkus/trail-counters/UnoCounter.md

 ![UnoCounter Boards](/assets/images/UnoCounterBoards.jpg)

 Internally, Arduino Uno boards operate on a 5V supply.
-You can use any battery capable of proving between 5 and 12 volts to power the stack, but the simple linear voltage regulators on these boards aren't terribly efficient and you'll get the best battery life at 5 volts.
+You can use any battery capable of providing between 5 and 12 volts to power the stack, but the simple linear voltage regulators on these boards aren't terribly efficient and you'll get the best battery life at 5 volts.
 I've had best results with arrays of 4 1.2 volt rechargable NiMH cells.